hpmicro/nuttx/boards/risc-v/hpmicro/hpm6750evk2-sdk/configs/can/readme.txt

 Configure NuttX
 the CAN char device only support standard can, so only a maximum of 8 bytes can be received.
-You can enable CANFD,but it only support display a maimum of  16 bytes in terminal

 if you want change baudrate,you can make menuconfig:
 -> System Type                                                                                                                                                                                                                                                                                                                                                                                                      │